 You meet a lot of people – and all different kinds – when you do what we do for a living.
 Roman was a guy we met over 7 years ago when he joined our vineyard crew.
 And of all the people we have met, Roman was without a doubt the gentlest soul among them.
 It has been a year since Roman died following a bee sting to the face in the vineyard while working in the Cabernet Franc – from which we make our beautiful wine, Gaia.
 He didn’t die of the bee sting.
 That is just what sent him home from the vineyard that July afternoon.
 He was allergic and his face got really swollen…but he continued to work.
 Jules saw him and immediately told him to get out of the heat and get some rest.
 He did so – reluctantly.
 Roman, like so many of his fellow workers, had a remarkable work ethic.
 They take uncommon pride in the job they do, no matter what job it is, and no matter how menial you and I might consider it to be.
 He wasn’t very tall and was slightly built.
 He always wore long, baggy sleeves and long, baggy pants, no matter how hot it got.
 And his favorite baseball hat had a bottle cap opener built into the bill.

-He was only 46.
-He looked an awful lot older than that.
+46. He looked an awful lot older than

 “Si, mucha lluvia”